 …the more you focus on packaging saleable features with compelling, user-friendly design, the more disruptive you can be to the market.

 Take my team at Roadmunk, which focuses on UX and users’ emotional responses.
 We find that our users aren’t gathering their pitchforks and starting a manhunt when there’s an issue, because we’ve designed in MSP to ensure that our app is kinda really pretty (#shamelessselfpromotion).
 Don’t get me wrong, functionality is still key, but the more you focus on packaging saleable features with compelling, user-friendly design, the more disruptive you can be to the market.
+For example, our customizable template library is one such saleable functionality that’s hit the mark with our users largely due to its user-friendliness and design focus.

 Final words: Let design be your secret weapon